 As members of the “upper” grades of elementary school, 4th graders deepen their learning and skills, preparing them for middle school.
 Fourth graders are still viewed as and learn as elementary school students do.
-Developmentally most 4th graders are very much still children; they enjoy and learn from play and thrive in nurturing and warm environments.
-However, the content of most 4th grade curricula push students to think, analyze and learn in more sophisticated and structured ways.
-Students are taught to deeply think about and make connections in what they read and learn, write with clarity, flow and structure similar to that of traditional essays, and learn more complex concepts across all subjects.
-In addition, 4th graders are encouraged to be more independent in their learning, depending less on the teacher‘s guidance and researching, planning and revising their work more by themselves.
+Developmentally, most 4th graders are very much still children; they enjoy and learn from play and thrive in nurturing and warm environments.
+However, the content of most 4th grade curricula pushes students to think, analyze, and learn in more sophisticated and structured ways.
+Students are taught to deeply think about and make connections in what they read and learn; write with clarity, flow, and structure similar to that of traditional essays; and learn more complex concepts across all subjects.
+In addition, 4th graders are encouraged to be more independent in their learning, depending less on the teacher‘s guidance and researching, planning, and revising their work more by themselves.

-The 4th grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons and class meetings and discussions.
+The 4th grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons, class meetings, and discussions.
 There are often also areas or centers dedicated to different subjects of learning.
-For instance, there may be an area with all of the math tools and supplies as well as a class library dedicated to reading.
-Technology is a crucial part of the 4th grade classroom as students use it for extensive writing and research.
+For instance, there may be an area with all of the math tools and supplies, as well as a class library dedicated to reading.
+Technology is a crucial part of the 4th grade classroom, as students use it for extensive writing and research.

-Much of a 4th grade reading curriculum teaches students how to analyze the books they read.
-Rather than just understand the plot and information given in a text, students are encouraged to think about the messages in a text and how it relates to their own lives, and compare texts to each other and make connections both within one text and across multiple texts.
+Much of the 4th grade reading curriculum teaches students how to analyze the books they read.
+Rather than just understand the plot and information given in a text, students are encouraged to think about the messages in a text and how it relates to their own lives.
+They also compare texts to each other and make connections both within one text and across multiple texts.
 In short, 4th graders begin to learn how to “think” and talk about a text in order to find their deeper meanings and messages.
-This is done both with texts students read independently, as well as texts read by the whole class or smaller groups of students.
+This is done both with texts students read independently and texts read by the whole class or smaller groups of students.
 Teachers may often use a class read-aloud to show students strategies for thinking about and analyzing what they read, encouraging them to do this in their own reading.
 Students also do this as they write in more detail about the texts they read.

 In order to build reading skills, your 4th grader: